dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-I've started with moving away from my project 3 and developing something with a little more detail.
-I did like my 3rd proejct but feel as if this concept idea will look better and more compex than if I carried on but I don't know if I am making this too hard for myself considering I will have to begin with new code!
+I was able to take one of the classs examples and somewhat start what I want to do with ps4.
+My idea from is to have a snowfall image, and when you zoom in different snowflakes will start to form.
+I think it will be interesting to start with small circles or dots on the screen and as you zoom in you are able to see different detaisl from each snowflake.
+I've started with round white circles and have a zoom with a little bit of detail in each of them.

-I think this idea of snowflakes falling and as you zoom, you are able to see more detail!
-I've always been interested in the originalilty of different snowfalkes and I think it would bring an intertesting thing to this project through making each snowflake different.
+Moving forward I need to continue to work on the code and try figure out exactly how to change small details.
+I will need to add in a lot of randomised details so that each snowflake is a little different.